Table of Contents

 3. A commitment-phobe always questions their relationships

-A fear of commitment must not be confused with an inability to love.
+Commitment phobia must not be confused with an inability to love.
 On the contrary, your fear may be a result of intense feelings for your partner.
-You may love her but are scared to commit.
-You care for your partner, feel connected to them, enjoy their company, and yet you cannot stop questioning your relationship:
+You may love them but are scared to commit.
+You care for your partner, feel connected to them, enjoy their company, and yet, you cannot stop questioning your relationship.

-If these questions weigh on your mind so much that they begin to interfere with your relationship, there’s definitely commitment issues at play.
+If these questions weigh on your mind so much that they begin to interfere with your ability to form a healthy relationship, there are definitely commitment issues at play.
+In fact, this tendency to second-guess a relationship every step of the way is one of the characteristics of commitment issues in women and men.

 4. Plans scare you

-5. If you lack emotional connect, you’re scared of commitment
+5. If you lack emotional connection, you’re scared of commitment

 You don’t feel emotionally attached to a partner, even if you like them.
-This lack of emotional connect is the mind’s way of ‘protecting’ you from getting hurt or suffering a heartbreak, in case things don’t work out.
+In fact, you may even make a conscious effort to steer clear of developing any emotional dependence on them.
+This lack of emotional connection is the mind’s way of “protecting” you from getting hurt or suffering heartbreak in case things don’t work out.

 Related Reading: How Long Does It Take To Fall Out Of Love?